codein/codein.github.io/v3/content/blog/resume.md

 + Surface information from  across our health care system and to support data-driven decision making at all levels of Arnot Health system.
 + Communicates findings from exploratory and predictive data analysis broadly to Arnot Health leadership.
 +Perform market research and present quantitative analyses of health-care claim databases.
++ Developed over 100 dashboards using tableau
++ Build and deployed numerous production servers using pip, virtualenv and other package managers.

 #### Sr. Integration and Database Analyst, Business Analytics